aws-samples/awsome-distributed-training/3.test_cases/13.SM-dataparallel-deepspeed/README.md

-# How to Use SageMaker Distributed Data Parallel Library (SMDDP) with DeepSpeed ZeRO
+# How to use SageMaker Distributed Data Parallel Library (SMDDP) with DeepSpeed ZeRO

 ## What is SMDDP?
-The [SMDDP](https://docs.aws.amazon.com/sagemaker/latest/dg/data-parallel.html) library provides fast GPU collective communication algorithms on P4d/P4de instance types and serves as a drop-in replacement for the Nvidia Collective Communications Library ([NCCL](https://developer.nvidia.com/nccl)).
+The [SMDDP](https://docs.aws.amazon.com/sagemaker/latest/dg/data-parallel.html) library provides fast GPU collective communication algorithms on [p4d.24xlarge](https://aws.amazon.com/ec2/instance-types/p4/)/p4de.24xlarge instance types and serves as a drop-in replacement for the Nvidia Collective Communications Library ([NCCL](https://developer.nvidia.com/nccl)).
 Specifically, SMDDP implements an optimized AllGather communication routine, which is the main source of GPU communication overhead in sharded data parallel training jobs.
 With just two lines of code change, you can enable the SMDDP Library's optimized AllGather algorithm in your [DeepSpeed](https://github.com/microsoft/DeepSpeed) training jobs and speed up training by up to 20% compared to NCCL!
 This examples shows how you can use SMDDP when training the [Llama2](https://ai.meta.com/llama/) model with DeepSpeed.

+Enabling SMDDP in your DeepSpeed script is seamless.
+The only required changes are the following two lines:
+1. Importing SMDDP: `import smdistributed.dataparallel.torch.torch_smddp`
+2. Initializing process group with SMDDP backend: `deepspeed.init_distributed(dist_backend="smddp")`

 ## 0. Prerequisites
-You will need a slurm cluster with a shared parallel file-system such as Amazon [FSx for Lustre](https://docs.aws.amazon.com/fsx/latest/LustreGuide/getting-started.html) file system.
-See the sagemaker-hyperpod section in the [1.architectures/5.sagemaker-hyperpod](https://github.com/aws-samples/awsome-distributed-training/tree/main/1.architectures/5.sagemaker-hyperpod) folder for setup instructions.
+You will need a Slurm cluster with a shared parallel file-system such as Amazon [FSx for Lustre](https://docs.aws.amazon.com/fsx/latest/LustreGuide/getting-started.html) file system.
+See the [Sagemaker Hyperpod](https://github.com/aws-samples/awsome-distributed-training/tree/main/1.architectures/5.sagemaker-hyperpod) folder for setup instructions.
+The required dependencies to use SMDDP in this example are listed below.
+Note that CUDA is already provided on HyperPod.

 ### Required Dependencies of SMDDP Library
 * Python==3.10
 * CUDA==11.8
 * PyTorch==2.0.1

 Additionally, SMDDP must be used on AWS P4d or P4de instances.
-This example also uses mamba as a package manager.
-Mamba is a drop-in replacement for conda and it is recommended over Miniconda or Anaconda with SMDDP (see Known Issues section for more details)
+This example also uses [mamba](https://github.com/mamba-org/mamba) as a package manager.
+Mamba is a drop-in replacement for [conda](https://conda.io/projects/conda/en/latest/index.html) and it is recommended over [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) or [Anaconda](https://www.anaconda.com/) with SMDDP (see [Known Issues](#4-known-issues) section for more details)

 ## 1. Create Environment
-1. On your cluster head node, navigate to your shared FSx filesystem, which should be located at `/fsx`
+On your cluster head node, navigate to your shared FSx filesystem, which should be located at `/fsx`, and clone this repo
-2. Clone this repo
 ```
 cd /fsx
 git clone https://github.com/aws-samples/awsome-distributed-training/